-Pursuant to Elections Code § 3007, the Secretary of State has prepared a uniform application format for an absentee voter ballot for use by all individuals, organizations and groups distributing absent voter applications.
-Failure to conform your applications with the uniform format is a misdemeanor.
+Pursuant to Elections Code § 3007, the Secretary of State has prepared a uniform application format for a Vote By Mail voter's ballot for use by all individuals, organizations and groups distributing Vote By Mail voter applications.
+Failure to conform your applications to the uniform format is a misdemeanor.